extavourlab/How-To-GitHub/README.md

 BUT what those 30 minutes won't teach you is the intricacy of Git, now those are learned by experience and hard lessons, but maybe this will get you a sense of where you can get to: https://www.youtube.com/watch?v=0SJCYPsef54

+If you want a CheatSheet that has all the command you are most likely going to use GitHub created a multi language page with CheatSheets ! https://training.github.com/ **They are really neat!**

 # How to add a member
 For admin members that need to add members to the GitHub account, here is the procedure: